readthedocs/readthedocs.org/docs/intro/getting-started-with-sphinx.rst

 Using Markdown with Sphinx
 --------------------------

-You can use Markdown and reStructuredText in the same Sphinx project.
+You can use `Markdown using MyST`_ and reStructuredText in the same Sphinx project.
 We support this natively on Read the Docs, and you can do it locally:

 .. prompt:: bash $